HAVE YOUR SAY: Who will make the Super League top six as the Final Charge begins?

 - Not got Sky?
 Get instant access with NOW 📺

-With so much up in the air and so much to come, we want to know who you think.
-First of all, who will finish in second spot?
+With so much up in the air and so much to come, we want to know, first of all, who you think will finish in second spot?

 Will Wigan keep hold of second?
 Or will one of the others pick up a big win and knock them off their perch?